-Robinhood is a solid zero-commission online investing platform.
-It was one of the earliest apps to join the playing field, and caters to new or less experienced investors.
+Robinhood is a well-known zero-commission online investing platform.
+It was one of the earliest apps to join the playing field and caters to newer or less experienced investors.

 When you sign up for a cash management account, you will also get a debit card issued by Sutton Bank.
 You can use your debit card and routing and account numbers to buy groceries, pay bills, send checks, and more.